RichardGerry/pipeline/README.md

 Pipeline allows you to run a sequence of functions in order where the output of one function becomes the input the next

-Written in python - it is easy to use, helps logically break work into concise functions, removes messy looping and callbacks that would otherwise be needed to chain together function inputs and outputs, multi-threaded capability
+Written in python - it is easy to use, multi-threaded capable, helps logically break work into concise functions, removes messy looping and callbacks that would otherwise be needed to chain together function inputs and outputs

 ## Usage